-Are you concerned that your drinking is becoming excessive or unhealthy?
+Are you concerned your drinking is becoming excessive or unhealthy?
 If you’re worried about your drinking habits or witnessing concerning alcohol consumption in a loved one, you’re not alone.
-According to the National Institute on Alcohol Abuse and Alcoholism, nearly 29 million people in the United States met the criteria for alcohol use disorder in 2023.
+According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), nearly 28 million people in the United States met the criteria for alcohol use disorder (AUD) in 2024.

-Below, we discuss what constitutes alcohol abuse, the difference between alcohol use disorder and alcoholism and when it might be time to seek professional help.
+Below, we discuss alcohol use vs. alcohol dependence, the difference between AUD and alcoholism and when it might be time to seek professional help at a treatment center like Sunlight Recovery.

-Alcohol Abuse, Alcoholism and Alcohol Use Disorder: What’s the Difference?
+Alcohol Abuse, Alcoholism and Alcohol Use Disorder: What Are the Differences?

-Although the terms alcohol abuse, alcoholism and alcohol use disorder are often used interchangeably, they have distinct differences.
-It’s possible to abuse alcohol without having an addiction, while alcoholism and alcohol use disorder typically involve an addiction to the substance.
+Although the terms alcohol abuse, alcoholism and AUD are often used interchangeably, there are distinct differences.
 Individuals with an addiction depend on alcohol to function in their daily lives.
-By contrast, those who abuse alcohol may not drink daily but may simply develop unhealthy habits surrounding alcohol consumption.
-In some cases, alcohol abuse may be managed through lifestyle changes rather than therapy or other treatment methods.
+In contrast, those who abuse alcohol may not drink daily but could still develop unhealthy habits related to alcohol consumption.

 What Is Alcohol Abuse?

 Alcohol abuse occurs when alcohol consumption results in repeated adverse consequences.
-Essentially, any time drinking alcohol negatively impacts a person’s life, it becomes a problem that requires attention.
+Essentially, any time drinking alcohol negatively impacts a person’s life, it becomes a problem requiring attention.

-Abusive alcohol consumption can look like binge drinking (consuming five or more drinks within 2 hours for men or four or more drinks within 2 hours for women) or excessive drinking that results in bad behavior and reckless decision-making.
+Abusive alcohol consumption can include binge drinking (consuming five or more drinks within 2 hours for men or four or more drinks within 2 hours for women) or excessive drinking resulting in bad behavior and reckless decision-making.
 People who abuse alcohol may find themselves frequently in legal trouble, having relationship problems or unable to secure regular employment.

-The Centers for Disease Control and Prevention recommends no more than two drinks per day for men and one drink per day for women to avoid the risk of harm and chronic disease.
-Therefore, individuals consistently exceeding these guidelines may abuse alcohol.
+The Centers for Disease Control and Prevention (CDC) recommends consuming no more than two drinks per day for men and one drink per day for women to avoid the risk of harm and chronic disease development.
+Exceeding these guidelines consistently can be considered alcohol abuse.

 Is Alcohol Abuse the Same as Alcohol Dependence?

-Although many people believe alcohol abuse and alcohol dependence are the same, these terms represent two separate issues.
-People abusing alcohol may have unhealthy habits when they’re drinking (such as bingeing), but that doesn’t mean they’re physically dependent on alcohol and require it daily.
-In fact, the CDC finds that most people who consume too much alcohol aren’t alcoholics or alcohol-dependent.
+Although many people believe alcohol abuse and alcohol dependence are the same, these terms refer to two separate issues.
+People abusing alcohol may have unhealthy habits when they’re drinking (such as bingeing), but this doesn’t mean they’re physically dependent on alcohol and require it daily.
+In fact, according to the CDC, most people who consume too much alcohol aren’t alcoholics or alcohol-dependent.

 People with alcohol dependence experience physical symptoms when they don’t consume the substance.
-Alcohol dependence is classified as a chronic medical condition where an individual has a craving for or continues engaging in drinking even though they can’t control their consumption.
+Alcohol dependence is defined as a chronic medical condition in which an individual has a craving for or continues engaging in drinking even though they can’t control their consumption.

 What Is Alcoholism?

-Alcoholism is a mental and physical dependence on drinking alcohol.
-This term isn’t used medically, but it’s a casual reference to a disease where the individual requires alcohol to function daily free from withdrawal symptoms.
-Alcoholism can look like:
+Alcoholism refers to a mental and physical dependence on drinking alcohol.
+This term isn’t used medically; rather, it’s a casual reference to a disease in which the individual requires alcohol to function on a daily basis without experiencing withdrawal symptoms.
+The symptoms of alcoholism may include:

 • Increased tolerance levels